Adding alchemical variables to metadynamics to enhance sampling in free energy calculations: Results and discussion

-By contrast, the 2D Gaussian biasing potentials in both 2D alchemical metadynamics simulations flattened out the free energy surface both along the alchemical and torsional directions simultaneously, so both simulations were able to sample the alchemical and torsional space exhaustively (see Figure S7 and Figure \ref{dihedral_A_B}B).
-This comprehensive and even sampling along all the slow degrees of freedom led to statistically consistent binding free energy estimations from State A (0.643 $\pm$ 0.031 $\text{k}_{\text{B}}\text{T}$) and State B (0.697 $\pm$ 0.032 $\text{k}_{\text{B}}\text{T}$), as shown in Figure \ref{sys2_df_results}.
-In addition, the 2D free energy surface of the system can be accurately recovered from either of the two simulations.
-Figure \ref{sys2_fes_contour} shows the average of the 2D free energy surfaces obtained from the two 2D alchemical metadynamics simulations and its corresponding contour plot.
-The difference plot of the two surfaces can be found in Figure S8.
-From the 2D free energy surface, it is clear that the alchemical variable is orthogonal to the torsional angle of the system, which explains the ineffectiveness of the one-dimensional alchemical bias in the torsional sampling.
-Notably, this is exactly Scenario A in Figure \ref{EXE_issues} that can fail alchemical free energy methods without the application of configurational biases, so the success in System 2 just verified the usage of 2D alchemical metadynamics in overcoming the extensive free energy barrier present in a certain configurational CV direction.
+By contrast, the 2D Gaussian biasing potentials in both 2D alchemical metadynamics simulations flattened out the free energy surface both along the alchemical and torsional directions simultaneously, so in both cases, the system was able to sample the alchemical and torsional space exhaustively (see Figure S5 and Figure \ref{dihedral_A_B}B).
+This comprehensive and even sampling along all the slow degrees of freedom led to statistically consistent solvation free energy estimations from State A (0.708 $\pm$ 0.031 $\text{k}_{\text{B}}\text{T}$) and State B (0.694 $\pm$ 0.031 $\text{k}_{\text{B}}\text{T}$), as shown in Figure \ref{sys2_df_results}.
+In addition, the 2D free energy surface of the system can be accurately recovered from either of the two cases.
+Figure \ref{sys2_fes_contour}A shows the an averaged 2D free energy surfaces obtained from one of the 3 replicates, which was calculated by averaging the 2D free energy surfaces obtained from the 2D alchemical metadynamics starting from the two torsional metastable states.
+Figure \ref{sys2_fes_contour}B shows the contour plot corresponding to the averaged 2D free energy surface in \ref{sys2_fes_contour}A. From the 2D free energy surface, it is clear that the alchemical variable is orthogonal to the torsional angle of the system, which explains the ineffectiveness of the one-dimensional alchemical bias in torsional sampling.
+Notably, this is exactly Scenario B in Figure \ref{FES_scenarios} that can fail alchemical free energy methods that do not apply configurational biases.
+Therefore, the success in System 2 verified the usage of 2D alchemical metadynamics in overcoming the extensive free energy barrier present in a certain configurational CV direction.